 An Eating Disorder is actually a mental health condition where someone is preoccupied with their body weight, their body shape, what they eat and how much they exercise.

 There are different types of Eating Disorders from

 - Anorexia (which is often characterised by starvation, weight loss and feeling much bigger than actually are) through to

 - Bulimia (eating very large amounts of foods and then vomiting, taking laxatives or over-exercising afterwards) and

 - Binge Eating (often eating very large amounts of food and feeling guilty for doing so).

 If you have an Eating Disorder, a Dietitian can help you to discuss your nutritional requirements for good health, any concerns about your body size or appearance and work through some strategies to re learn what “normal eating” is.

 In most instances the best treatment for managing an Eating Disorder involves seeking help from a range of health professionals including your GP, a Psychologist, Psychiatrist and a Dietitian.

 Can SOL help?

 Seeing a Dietitian is a great start in helping to manage your Eating Disorder.
-If you would like to discuss your personal situation and book a confidential appointment then Search for a SOL Dietitian in your area.
+If you would like to discuss your personal situation and book a confidential appointment then Search for a Dietitian in your area.